Regular or Gluten-Free Bagel

 - Preheat oven to 375 degrees F. Cover baking sheet with silicone mat or parchment paper.

-- In a large mixing bowl, combine the flour with the yogurt.
+- In a large mixing bowl, combine the baking mix with the yogurt.
 Mix well.

 - Turn the mixture out onto a floured surface.
 Knead the dough by hand until it is smooth.